Leonel-Romero/LeonelRomero/content/authors/admin/_index.md

 - Visitors
 ---

-I completed a B.S. in Physics from the University of California, San Diego, in 2002 and a Ph.D. from Scripps Institution of Oceanography in 2008, where I continued as a postdoc for three years.
-In 2011, I joined the University of California, Santa Barbara, as Project Scientist.
-In 2015 he became Assistant Researcher.
+Leonel Romero is currently an Assistant Researcher of Oceanography at the University of California, Santa Barbara.
+He received his Ph.D. in Oceanography from the Scripps Institution of Oceanography in 2002.

-My research combines field observations and numerical modeling to study upper ocean processes, surface waves, coastal circulation, and air-sea interaction.
-Some of the objectives of my current and future work are to improve understanding of wave-current interactions and their impacts on wave breaking, air-sea fluxes, and remote sensing.
-I am also interested in the transport and dispersion of tracers over the inner-shelf and the underlying driving processes such as winds, waves, fronts, eddies, and Langmuir circulation.
+His current research combines field observations and numerical modeling to study upper ocean processes, surface waves, coastal circulation, and air-sea interaction.
+His main objectives are to improve understanding of wave-current interactions and their impacts on wave breaking, air-sea fluxes, and remote sensing.
+Other current research interests include the transport and dispersion of tracers over the inner-shelf and the underlying driving processes such as winds, waves, fronts, eddies, and Langmuir circulation.